My trip to the Dolomites marked the beginning of the end of my time in Europe.

 When low season sets in between summer and winter, getting around can be a little more tricky as these services begin to drop away, but it’s certainly not impossible.
 Keep a close eye on the timetable’s seasonal dates which are often listed year round and plan your itinerary accordingly.
 The STA website is an excellent database for all transport in the region.

 Arriving by bus as well?
 Flixbus has major transport hubs in Bolzano and Trento, as well as a number of smaller terminals throughout the region.
-Search the cheapest bus fares on Flixbus here!
+Find the best bus routes here.

 Thankfully, for the past four years of travel an Australian drivers license is all I’ve ever needed to rent a car and, given the short validity period, applying for an International Driver’s Permit was something I constantly put off doing.